Creating a network load balancer using an NGINX Ingress controller

 values.yaml

-configuration file for this forwarding configuration:
+configuration file for such forwarding:

 tcp: {9000: "default/example-go:8080"} portNamePrefix: "test"